dsprovider/enhanced_ocr_toolkit/README.md

 # 🚀 How It Works

-This toolkit follows a two-step process:
+This toolkit follows a three-step process:

 1️⃣ Image Preprocessing